pantechnoco/pandeploy/README.markdown

 # project.yaml

 In every project, this configuration file sets up everything.
+The contents are parsed as YAML, and an optional project_extends.yaml file (usually a symlink) is loaded as defaults.

-**extends** (optional) is the path to another domain's configuration, which will serve as a base.
-This helps manage multiple sites with very similar settings.
-Lists will be appended and mappings will be merged.
+**DEBUG** enables debug mode.

-**default** is set to 'yes' if it should be the default domain to serve for Apache
+**apache_order** is an integer value to control the order of domains in the generated httpd.conf.
+This will become apache.domain_order soon.

 **domain** is the domain being deployed to

 **project_library** is the name of the Django project

-**hosts** is a list of servers to deploy to
+**hosts** is a list of servers to deploy to.
+This should/will default to the domain name.

 **static** maps static URLs to static directories to serve.
 Apache is configured to serve all directories listed here.
 Ex: